About Safer Community

 What happens when I contact Safer Community?

-We will contact you and talk through your safety options, in a location where you feel comfortable.
 We will assist and provide you with ongoing support, including connecting you with helpful services within or outside the university.

 We will keep a confidential record of any information you provide.
 If we believe there is significant risk of harm to yourself or someone else, we may be obligated to disclose information and/or take appropriate actions to protect health and safety.
 If this happens, we will discuss it with you directly.